 The Montessori del Mar Children's House (MdMCH) opening timeline has been impacted by the COVID-19 pandemic and shelter-in-place county/state orders.
-We are now planning to open in the heart of Fort Bragg in early summer 2020.
+We are now planning to open in the heart of Fort Bragg in Fall 2020.
 We will serve children ages 3 years to 4 years & 11 months in the Primary program at MdMCH in 2020-21 and ages 3 to 6 years in future years.
 Montessori trained teachers and an assistant with an early childhood background work with the children at the Children's House.
 The Children's House is an extension of Montessori del Mar Community School (MdMCS).
 Some key information for enrollment is as follows:

-Students will be considered enrolled after a completed application, enrollment packet, and tuition deposit are received by MdMCH.
+Students will be considered enrolled after a completed application, enrollment packet, and a nonrefundable tuition deposit are received by MdMCH.

 Hours and calendar of operation will mirror those of the elementary school: Monday through Thursday, 8:30-3:30 and Fridays, 8:30-12:30.
 Children under the age of four years will be considered for a modified schedule on a case-by-case basis.

 The curriculum and schedule at the Children's House will follow a traditional Montessori Primary program, with an uninterrupted work period of 2 to 3 hours each morning.
 Afternoons will be times for quiet or rest time, art, music, outdoor education, special projects, and off campus field trips.

 Families are invited to schedule an observation of our current Primary program (ages 4-6 years) at our elementary school, Montessori del Mar Community School.
 Contact us to schedule an observation.